-In Fiscal Year 2010-11, monthly surveys conducted by the Lottery found that 63% of adult Florida respondents reported playing at least one Florida Lottery game during the preceding twelve months.
-Fifty percent reported playing at least one game during the past month.
+In FY 2011-12, monthly surveys conducted by the Lottery found that 69.7% of adult Florida respondents reported playing at least one Florida Lottery game during the preceding twelve months.
+Fifty-nine percent reported playing at least one game during the past month.
 During that same fiscal year, funds generated for the Educational Enhancement Trust Fund (EETF) equaled 30% of total Lottery proceeds.

-Total collections are distributed as follows: variable percentages, as determined by the Department, of the gross revenue from the sale of on-line and instant lottery tickets are returned to Lottery players as prizes.
-The next portion of the proceeds is used to compensate the more than 13,200 Lottery retailers around the state that sold the tickets.
+Total collections are distributed as follows: variable percentages, as determined by the Department, of the gross revenue from the sale of terminal and instant lottery tickets are returned to Lottery players as prizes.
+The next portion of the proceeds is used to compensate the nearly 13,300 Lottery retailers around the state that sold the tickets.
 A third portion of the proceeds is used to cover all of the Lottery's operational costs, that is, payments to vendors, advertising and promotional spending, and the internal costs of the Lottery itself.
 The Department's spending authority for operating costs is appropriated through the Legislative Budget Process.
 Proceeds remaining after payment of prizes, retailer compensation and departmental operational costs are transferred to the EETF.
 Following an annual financial audit, any unencumbered balance which remains in the Operating Trust Fund at the end of each fiscal year is transferred to the EETF.
-In FY 2010-11, approximately 61% of Lottery proceeds were spent on prizes and 9% on operational costs, leaving 30% for transfer to the EETF.
+In FY 2011-12, approximately 62% of Lottery proceeds were spent on prizes, 6% on retailer compensation and 2% on operational costs, leaving 30% for transfer to the EETF.

 Currently, forty-three states and the District of Columbia are authorized to operate state lotteries.
-Fortytwo of these states and the District of Columbia operate instant ticket games and at least one form of online game.
-(North Dakota does not operate its own state games, but instead, participates in multi-state games.)
-Florida ranks third in total sales and thirteenth in per capita sales among U.S. lotteries (FY 2010-11).
-In regard to transfers to government, the Florida Lottery ranked second in FY 2009-10, the latest year for which data are available.
+Fortytwo of these states and the District of Columbia operate instant ticket games and at least one form of terminal game.
+(North Dakota does not operate its own state games, but instead, participates in multistate games.)
+Florida ranks third in total sales and thirteenth in per capita sales among U.S. lotteries (FY 2011-12).
+In regard to transfers to government, the Florida Lottery ranks second.